 Dynamic value from SQL query

 Here is an article showing how you can connect to our own TimeXtender API.
-The guide have many specific examples which uses some of the options explained.
-Specifically it shows how to use dynamic values from another endpoint and it shows how to apply a header for authorization.
+The guide has many specific examples which use some of the options explained.
+Specifically, it shows how to use dynamic values from another endpoint and it shows how to apply a header for authorization.
+Connect to TX API

-Applying pagination, request limits and using a bearer token for authentication
+Applying pagination, request limits, and using a bearer token for authentication

-Using OAuth 2.0 client authentication and doing token based pagination
+Using OAuth 2.0 client authentication and doing token-based pagination

-- Here is an article showing how you can connect to the Microsoft Graph API.
-The guide have many specific examples which uses some of the options explained.
-Specifically it shows how to set up Pagination based on a URL located in the result and how to use OAuth 2.0 Client authentication.
+Here is an article showing how you can connect to the Microsoft Graph API.
+The guide has many specific examples which use some of the options explained.
+Specifically, it shows how to set up Pagination based on a URL located in the result and how to use OAuth 2.0 Client authentication.
+Connect to Graph API

 Using {TX_NextPage} for pagination when no next or last page option is known